ievgenk/appl.io-client/README.md

-## Currenyly working on the client of Job Application app 🔥🔥🔥
+## Currently working on the client of a Job Application app 🔥🔥🔥